 What is a Moonstone Succulent?

 No, we are not talking about a gemstone but a plant that may look just as precious.
-Pachyphytum oviferum is a succulent from the Crassulaceae family, just like the jade plant.
+Pachyphytum oviferum, also called sugar almond plant or moonstone plant, is a succulent from the Crassulaceae family, just like the jade plant.

-It originated from Mexico and is described to have a rosette of powdery egg-like plump bluish green leaves (1).
-This appearance is likened to the “moonstone” and the “sugar almond” hence, the plant goes by these names too.
+It originated from Mexico and is described as having a thick plant of powdery egg-like plump bluish green leaves (1).

 What does the Moonstone Flower Look Like?